Jake McCabe: Toronto Maple Leafs

-During the 2022–23 season, on February 27, 2023, McCabe was traded by the rebuilding Blackhawks to the Toronto Maple Leafs, along with forward Sam Lafferty, and two future conditional picks in exchange for Toronto's conditional first-round pick in 2025, Toronto's second-round pick in 2026, and forwards Joey Anderson and Pavel Gogolev.
+During the 2022–23 season, on February 27, 2023, McCabe was traded by the rebuilding Blackhawks to the Toronto Maple Leafs, along with forward Sam Lafferty and two future conditional picks, in exchange for Toronto's conditional first-round pick in 2025, Toronto's second-round pick in 2026, and forwards Joey Anderson and Pavel Gogolev.
 He made his Toronto debut on March 1 in a 5–2 loss to the Edmonton Oilers.
 He scored his first goal with the Maple Leafs against Mads Søgaard in a 5–4 shootout win over the Ottawa Senators on March 18.
 He finished the regular season playing in 21 games with Toronto, scoring one goal and five points.
-The Maple Leafs made the 2023 Stanley Cup playoffs and McCabe made his playoffs debut in game 1 of the first round series versus the Tampa Bay Lightning.
-He registered his first career playoff point assisting on Erik Gustafsson's second period goal in a 3–2 loss to the Florida Panthers on May 7 in the second round.
+The Maple Leafs made the 2023 Stanley Cup playoffs, and McCabe made his playoff debut in game 1 of the first-round series versus the Tampa Bay Lightning.
+He registered his first career playoff point, assisting on Erik Gustafsson's second period goal in a 3–2 loss to the Florida Panthers on May 7 in the second round.
 He played in all eleven of the Maple Leafs' playoff games, marking two points (both assists) as the Maple Leafs were eliminated by the Panthers.

 In his first full season with the Maple Leafs in 2023–24, he appeared in 73 games, scoring a career-high eight goals and 28 points.
 On March 8, 2024 he was fined $5,000 by the league for an illegal cross-check delivered to Brad Marchand of the Boston Bruins on March 7.
 The Maple Leafs made the 2024 Stanley Cup playoffs and faced the Bruins in the first round.
 He scored his first career playoff goal on Jeremy Swayman on April 30 in a 2–1 victory.
 He played in all seven Maple Leafs playoff games, registering just the one goal.
 However, the Bruins eliminated the Maple Leafs.
 On October 28, McCabe signed a five-year contract extension with the Maple Leafs.